COVID-19 and your travel insurance

 Information for customers who have purchased travel insurance through an advisor or have travel coverage as members of an association (e.g. alumni groups, professional organizations, retiree organizations, financial institutions, retailers).

-If you are within Canada and have a question about upcoming travel, please talk to your travel supplier To cancel or change your itinerary, we encourage all travelers to visit our FAQ (select the “travel” topic) and consult their travel supplier for applicable terms and conditions.
+If you are within Canada and have a question about upcoming travel, please talk to your travel supplier.
+To cancel or change your itinerary, we encourage all travellers to visit our FAQ (select the “travel” topic) and consult their travel supplier for applicable terms and conditions.

 It is also important to consult public safety guidelines, for the most up-to-date information on the COVID-19 outbreak such as: